subnauticalaser/MD-WIKI/README.md

 3. **Attribution**:
    - You must always provide clear and visible attribution to **SubnauticaLaser** as the creator of the script.

+4. **Agreement Clause**:
+   - By downloading, using, or interacting with this script, you acknowledge and agree to the above terms.
+   - Specifically, you understand that you **must obtain written permission** from SubnauticaLaser or an authorized server owner before creating or publishing videos or other public content featuring the script.
+   - You also understand that **redistribution** or **modification** of the script without explicit permission is **strictly prohibited**.

 ---